spectraphilic/reflexible/doc/source/index.rst

-.. pflexible documentation master file, created by sphinx-quickstart on Tue Sep  6 16:30:45 2011.
+.. reflexible documentation master file, created by sphinx-quickstart on Tue Sep  6 16:30:45 2011.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-pflexible documentation overview
+reflexible documentation overview
 ================================

 Contents: